Zero To Hero: Replicator 2 New User Guide

 Zero To Hero: Replicator 2 New User Guide by DigiFabLab is licensed under the Creative Commons - Attribution license.

-We're sure DigiFabLab would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure DigiFabLab would love to see what you've printed.
+Please document your print and share a Make with the community.